About Us

 - Behaviorists — work closely with children and other team members to determine the function of challenging behaviors and design treatment strategies.

-- Special Education Instructors — provide academic support and instruction for children within our educational pilot program and individualized academic programming.
+- General and Special Education Instructors — provide academic support and instruction for children within our school program and individualized academic programming.

-- Therapeutic Facilitators — provide direct care and services of individuals within our therapeutic programming.
+- Therapeutic Facilitators — provide direct services to individuals within our therapeutic programming.
 Create group and individual opportunities for growth within an inclusion model.

 - Art Therapists — uses the creative process of art making to improve and enhance the physical, mental, and emotional well being of individuals of all ages.